Become fluent in geek speak and business banter

 You'll learn about systems analysis, databases, e-business, networks, and management information systems, along with marketing, project management, and business statistics.

-Your choice: 4 years or 5
+Your choice: four years or five

 Gain 24 months of paid work experience through our co-op program, the largest of its kind in North America, or fast-track your degree by choosing the regular system of study.